vishnu350/rs-mainspring-winder/README.md

 # RS Winder Parts Description

 There are several parts to the RS mainspring winder:
 - **The housing barrel**.
-This 3D printed part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no real reason.
+This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top.
 - **The winder base**.
-This 3D printed part is responsible for winding the mainspring by latching onto it with the anchor.
+This part is responsible for winding the mainspring by latching onto it with the anchor.
 - **The plunger**.
-This 3D printed part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
+This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
 Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook)).
 - **The setter bowl**.
-This 3D printed part helps to extrude the mainspring by small amount so that the actual mainspring barrel can be easily fitted in.
+This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
 - **The barrel bowl (optional)**.
-This 3D printed part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
-This part is optional, the plunging step can still be performed without this.
+This part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
+It is optional, the plunging step can still be performed without it.
 - **The arbour (optional)**.
 Get a dowel pin (or equivalent) with 2mm/2.5 diameter and place it at the center of the winder base.
-Only needed for the winder base version with a hole for the arbour.
+Only needed for the winder base hole version.

 **NOTE:** *The anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
 A stapler pin is an everyday item accessible to everyone, and is perfect for this task.*